Heavy Truck Driver

 Heavy truck drivers:

-- work-hours vary depending on what kind of truck driving they are doing.
+- work varying hours depending on what kind of truck driving they do.
 The number of hours they are allowed to work is governed by Land Transport New Zealand regulations

 - work in conditions that may be stressful, including working in poor weather conditions and in heavy traffic

-- may work locally or travel long distances, which may mean they have to spend nights away from home.
+- may work locally or travel long distances, which can mean they have to spend nights away from home.

 What's the job really like?